zingale/computational_astrophysics/content/elliptic_multigrid/intro/elliptic-problems.md

 * [Robin](https://en.wikipedia.org/wiki/Robin_boundary_condition): $\alpha \phi(a) + \beta \phi^\prime(a) = \gamma$ (a mix of the above two)
 * periodic

-We can also have diffrent boundary conditions on each boundary.
+We can also have different boundary conditions on each boundary.
 If the values are set to 0, we call the conditions homogeneous, otherwise we call them inhomogeneous.